Experian Boost™ Review - Improve Your FICO® Score for Free

 Below, we’ll explore Experian Boost to give you a better understanding of what is it is how it could help you.

-The concept behind Boost is to help consumers by recognizing timely payments of utility bills and cell phone bills in calculating their credit scores.
+The concept behind Boost is to help consumers by recognizing timely payments of utility bills and cell phone bills in calculating their FICO® Score.
 These financial aspects are often ignored by credit bureaus, and they can help boost the score of millions of Americans.

 To start off, Experian Boost users won’t have to pay anything.
 This service caters to people struggling to achieve better credit or build credit from scratch.

-Individuals looking to boost their credit score through Boost must authorize Experian Boost to access their bank account statements to identify cell phone and utility bill payments.
-Experian takes this information and uses it to adjust your Experian credit report and credit score.
+Individuals looking to boost their FICO® Score through Boost must authorize Experian Boost to access their bank account statements to identify cell phone and utility bill payments.
+Experian takes this information and uses it to adjust your Experian credit report and FICO Score.

 One thing to note here is that Boost will only count your positive payment history and will not consider any defaulted or missed payments on your cell phone or utility bills.
 This makes the concept different from conventional methods of calculating credit scores where defaulted or missed payments hurt your score.

 As stated, to take advantage of Boost, you have to authorize Experian to access your bank accounts via their website.
-Upon verification and confirmation to include the data in your credit file, a new FICO score is delivered to you within a few minutes.
-The entire process takes about 5 minutes, and it results in an increased score almost immediately.
+Upon verification and confirmation to include the data in your credit file, a new FICO® Score is delivered to you within a few minutes.
+The entire process takes about 5 minutes, and it results in an increased FICO Score almost immediately.

 Is Experian Boost Effective?